 How Did Tushar Atre Die?

 Someone inside Tushar’s property had reportedly witnessed the kidnapping, so they immediately dialed 911, leading officers to arrive at the scene within moments, only to notice a pool of blood right in front of the house.
 An extensive search for the renowned tech executive ensued, yet what came to light were just his remains, recovered at 9 am near his own cannabis facility at Soquel San Jose Road in the Santa Cruz Mountains.
-As per official records, the ever-passionate man had been stabbed several times before sustaining a fatal gunshot wound to the back of his head.
+As per his autopsy, the ever-passionate man had been stabbed several times before sustaining a fatal gunshot wound to the back of his head.

 Who Killed Tushar Atre?